1 Bg 11-1972: The Universal Form

 > gita is considered the preliminary study of the science of

-> God, still it is so perfect that one can
+> God, still it is so perfect that it enables one to

 > distinguish what is what.
 The followers of a pseudo